Vascular and Heart Disease Treatment Stories

 about women’s heart health.

 Wayne Macemore’s Story.
-Wayne is healthy today after treatment and rehabilitation at Wake Forest Baptist after
+Wayne is healthy today after heart disease treatment and rehabilitation at Wake Forest Baptist after

 his heart stopped beating for 17 minutes in 2009.